-- > Bereavement care during stillbirth is founded in basic human rights, including: - the rights to respect, dignity, confidentiality, information and informed consent; - \circ the right to the highest attainable standard of health; and - freedom from discrimination and all forms of ill-treatment. - Bereavement support is a critical component of respectful care for stillborn babies and their mothers during pregnancy and birth.
-Just as everyone has the right to be protected from harm and mistreatment, everyone should be able to grieve and honor a stillborn baby. - Every provider who meets the parents during and after stillbirth has the opportunity to provide the bereavement care that the parents need and deserve. - Bereavement support can be provided formally to parents individually, together, or with other families. - Bereavement support can also be provided informally, through compassionate provision of information about stillbirth, asking the parents if they would like to see and hold their baby, supporting parents to spend time with their baby, making opportunities for parents to say goodbye to their baby, create "memories" about their baby, grieve the loss of one twin while celebrating the safe birth of the other, or simply to continue to grieve their loss. - > The box below shows 8 principles identified by an international group of providers and parents that should guide respectful bereavement care after stillbirth.
+- Bereavement refers to mourning after a death, especially the death of a loved one. - Respectful care during pregnancy, labour, and birth is a cornerstone of quality maternity care, including bereavement care when a baby is stillborn. - Bereavement care during stillbirth is founded in basic human rights, including: - The rights to respect, dignity, confidentiality, information and informed consent; - > The right to the highest attainable standard of health; and - > Freedom from discrimination and all forms of ill-treatment. - Bereavement support is a critical component of respectful care for stillborn babies and their mothers during pregnancy and birth.
+Just as everyone has the right to be protected from harm and mistreatment, everyone should be able to grieve and honor a stillborn baby. - The time for bereavement care begins as soon as stillbirth is diagnosed and continues for as long as the parents need it. - Every provider who meets the parents during and after stillbirth has the opportunity to provide the bereavement care that the parents need and deserve. - Bereavement support can be provided formally to parents individually, together, or with other families. - Bereavement support can also be provided informally, through compassionate provision of information about stillbirth, asking the parents if they would like to see and hold their baby, supporting parents to spend time with their baby, making opportunities for parents to say goodbye to their baby, create "memories" about their baby, grieve the loss of one twin while celebrating the safe birth of the other, or simply to continue to grieve their loss. - The box below shows 8 principles identified by an international group of providers and parents that should guide respectful bereavement care after stillbirth.